Monett Red Birds

-The Monett Red Birds was the final moniker of the minor league baseball teams based in Monett, Missouri in 1901 and from 1936 to 1939.
-The Monett Railroadmen played as members of the Independent Missouri Valley League in 1901 and the Red Birds played in the Class D level Arkansas–Missouri League from 1936 to 1939.
-Their home ballpark was J.C.C.
+The Monett Red Birds were a minor league baseball team based in Monett, Missouri.
+From 1936 to 1939, The "Red Birds" played as members of the Class D level Arkansas–Missouri League.
+They were preceded in minor league play by the 1901 Monett "Railroadmen" who played the season as members of the Independent level Missouri Valley League.

+The Red Birds hosted minor league home games at J.C.C.
 Park.

-The Monett Red Birds were a minor league affiliate of the St. Louis Cardinals from 1936 to 1939.
+The Monett Red Birds were a minor league affiliate of the St. Louis Cardinals for their duration.

 History

 Minor League baseball began in Monett in 1901, when the Monett Railroadmen played as members of the Independent level Missouri Valley League.
 League rosters, records and standings from the 1901 season are not referenced.